-- (1) The Company adopts an executive officer system, under which Executive Officers execute their assigned duties based on delegation from the Board of Directors and the Representative Director. - (2) The Company determines the duties and responsibilities of Directors and Executive Officers, the division of duties among internal organizations, the authority of officers and employees, the standards for submitting proposals to the Board of Directors, etc., and the standards for decisions by position.
+- (1) The Company adopts an executive officer system, under which Executive Officers execute their assigned duties based on delegation from the Board of Directors and Directors. - (2) The Company determines the duties and responsibilities of Directors and Executive Officers, the division of duties among internal organizations, the authority of officers and employees, the standards for submitting proposals to the Board of Directors, etc., and the standards for decisions by position. - (3) The Company delegates some decisions on important business execution to Directors by resolution of the Board of Directors to accelerate decision-making.